The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: The differential of the dual volume

 An immediate corollary of the variation formula of the dual volume and of our estimate in Proposition \ref{prop:bound_differential_length} is the following:

-\begin{proposition} Let $\mappa{\Vol^*}{\QF(\Sigma)}{\R}$ denote the function associating to each quasi-\hsk Fuchsian manifold $M$ the dual volume of its convex core $\CC M$.
+\begin{proposition} Let $\mappa{V_\CC^*}{\QF(\Sigma)}{\R}$ denote the function associating to each quasi-\hsk Fuchsian manifold $M$ the dual volume of its convex core $\CC M$.
 Then for every $r > 0$ and for every $p \in [1,\infty]$ we have

-where $m$ and $\mu$ are the bending measure and the hyperbolic metric of the convex core of $M$, respectively, $C(r,q)$ and $D(m,\mu,r)$ are the constants defined in the previous section, and $p$ and $q$ are conjugated exponents. \end{proposition}
+where $C(r,q)$ and $D(m,\mu,r)$ are the constants defined in the previous section, $p$ and $q$ are conjugated exponents, and $\nu$ denotes the harmonic Beltrami differential representing the variation of the hyperbolic metric of the convex core. \end{proposition}

 In the remaining part of this section we describe a procedure to obtain a multiplicative factor in the above statement depending only on $p$ and the genus of $\Sigma$.